flexera-public/policy_templates/automation/flexera/outdated_applied_policies/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email Addresses* - A list of email addresses to notify.
+- *Policy Ignore List* - A list of applied policy names and/or IDs to ignore and not report on.
+Leave blank to assess all applied policies.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 ## Prerequisites